zerotn3/origin-js/devcontainer/README.md

 | redis              | 0  | fork | 16   | online | 0       | 94m    | 0%  | 3.6 MB     | root | disabled |

 **TODOS:**
-- postgres process management: pm2 doesn't run binaries
 - integrate envkey
 - templating
-- proxy application: the idea is to have a proxy running in the container which can do things like rewrite configs, proxy to a staging environment, upload and download data, etc. a client application could run on localhost, watching a config file for changes (allows the container's applications to be dynamically configured), streaming logs from the container's applications, etc.
+- proxy application: the idea is to have a proxy running in the container which can do things like rewrite configs, proxy to a staging environment, upload and download data, etc. A client application could run on localhost, watching a config file for changes (allows the container's applications to be dynamically configured), streaming logs from the container's applications, etc.